pnp/powershell/documentation/Set-PnPPropertyBagValue.md

 ```

 ### -Key
-Key of the property bag to set.
+Key of the property to set.

 ```yaml
 Type: String